ucdavis/ecs132/FAQs.md

 *What is NM's grading like in this course?*

-As you know, in the last few years a few instructors have been giving extremely liberal grades.
+As you know, in the last few years, a few instructors have been giving extremely liberal grades.
 I am not one of them, but I think my grading is reasonable.
 Here are my averages since Fall 2019:

-mean course grade given:  3.25
+mean course grade given:  3.25 (B+)

 proportion of A+ grades:  17%